oeo/prompts/readme.md

 4. Push to the branch
 5. Create a Pull Request

-## Security Notes

-- Never commit unencrypted `.md` files
-- Keep your `.env` file private
-- Regularly verify your GPG setup
-- Back up your GPG keys securely

 ## License

 MIT

+## Support

+- Open an issue for bugs or feature requests
+- PRs welcome
+- Star the repo if you find it useful!